Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 9. VSS - Make Integration with Visual Source Safe More Efficient

-• A source safe project should be opened through "File/Open/Project from Source Safe"
+• A source safe project will be opened through "File/Open/Project from Source Safe"

 Update: Visual Studio .NET 2005 and Visual SourceSafe 2005 Beta 2 - Partially done